ADD CONDITION

 Limitations of Use

-• No teratogenic or nonteratogenic effects have been mentioned in the provided information.
+This drug does not have any known teratogenic or nonteratogenic effects mentioned in the provided information.

 Dosage and Administration

 Adults and children 5 years and older are instructed to dissolve 1 lozenge slowly in the mouth, repeating every 2 hours as needed or as directed by a healthcare professional.
-For children under 5 years, consultation with a doctor is recommended prior to use.
+For children under 5 years, consultation with a doctor is advised.

-For topical applications, adults and children 2 years and older may apply the product to the affected area not more than 3 to 4 times daily.
-Children under 2 years should consult a physician before use.
+For topical applications, adults and children 2 years and older should apply the product to the affected area not more than 3 to 4 times daily.
+Children under 2 years of age should consult a physician before use.
 Specific instructions include cleaning and drying the affected area prior to application, and in some cases, massaging the product into the skin until fully absorbed.

-For patches, adults and children 12 years and older should clean and dry the affected area, apply the patch to the skin, and may repeat as necessary, but not more than 3 to 4 times daily.
-Each patch should not be left on for more than 8 hours.
-Children under 12 years should consult a physician before use.
+For patches, adults and children 12 years and older should clean and dry the affected area, apply the sticky side of the patch, and may repeat as necessary, but not more than 3 to 4 times daily.
+Each patch should not be left on for more than 8 hours, and children under 12 years should consult a physician.

-In all cases, if the product comes into contact with hands, it is advised to wash with soap and water.
+In all cases, if the product comes into contact with hands, it is recommended to wash with soap and water.

 Contraindications

-Use of the products is contraindicated in the following situations:
+Use of these products is contraindicated in the following situations:

 • Do not apply to wounds, damaged, broken, or irritated skin.

-• Do not use with heating pads or devices.
+• Do not use with heating pads or other heating devices.

 • Do not bandage tightly.